 The shift to continuous testing was approved by all 55 U.S. Boards of Accountancy because it “…positions candidates to retake portions while material is fresh in their minds and may minimize the time required to complete the four-section Exam.”
 NASBA will continue to serve as a resource to state boards of accountancy in assisting with the change in state legislation.

 Keep an eye out!
 There have been numerous updates recently about testing, and we are committed to keeping you informed.
 If you have particular questions about continuous testing, we recommend contacting NASBA directly.

 As a result, under continuous testing, you may take each CPA Exam part 15 times or more per year, depending on the CPA exam score release dates (really, study — do not try to make this example a reality).

 When are the CPA Exam scores released?
-According to the AICPA, CPA Exam scores for 2021 and 2022 will be issued on the following dates:
+According to the AICPA, CPA Exam scores for 2023 will be issued on the following dates:

 The target score release date for each testing window is shown in the tables below.
 NASBA will release exam results to state boards of accountancy on these release dates.
 A typical board of accountancy may require at least one day after the intended release date to process and distribute the scores they receive.

 The AICPA wants you to be aware of the following information regarding your CPA score release dates: